DarkMoonIsNotGay/ez-ip-pull/README.md

-# This script is made by DarkkyMoonikk
+# This script is made by DarkkyMoonikk 💹
+# For educational purposes only! ❗

 How to easily pull ips with this simple script
 Just paste your webhook and enjoy ips.